 This bacteria is often spread through respiratory droplets, and food and personal items shared with an infected person.
 You may also get it if you come in contact with a contaminated surface and then touch your mouth, nose, or eyes.

-Though strep throat and a sore throat are different conditions, most of the home remedies that can help with sore throat are also helpful for strep throat.
+Though strep throat and a sore throat are different conditions, most of the alternative medicines that can help with sore throat are also helpful for strep throat.

 How To Get Rid Of Strep Throat With Home Remedies